openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

     metadataName!: String = ""): Array<String>
 ```

-**Description:** Obtains the JSON-formatted string of the corresponding configuration file based on the given `moduleName`, `extensionAbilityName`, and `metadataName` (the name under the metadata tag in module.json).
-The return object is a String array.
+**Description:** Obtains the JSON-formatted string of the corresponding configuration file based on the given moduleName, extensionAbilityName, and metadataName (the name under the metadata tag in module.json).
+The returned object is an array of strings.

-If resource references (e.g., `$string: myResourceID`) are used in the configuration file, the returned JSON string will maintain the resource reference format.
+If the configuration information resource uses referenced resources in the resource file, the returned JSON string will maintain the resource reference string format, such as `$string: myResourceID`, where `myResourceID` is the resource ID automatically assigned to the resource during the project build process.
 Developers can use the relevant interfaces in the `ohos/resource_manager` package to obtain such referenced resources.

-If the configuration file information uses resource reference formats, the return value will maintain the resource reference format (e.g., `$string: res_id`).
+If the configuration file information uses the resource reference format, the return value will maintain the resource reference format (e.g., `$string: res_id`).
 Developers can use the relevant interfaces of the resource management module to obtain the referenced resources.

 > **Note:**
 >
-> - The configuration information resources of extension abilities are defined under the `module.extensionAbilities[].metadata` tag in the corresponding module.json5 file.
+> - The configuration information resources of the extension ability are defined under the `module.extensionAbilities[].metadata` tag in the corresponding module.json5 file.
-> - The data content of configuration information resources is returned in a compact JSON string format.
+> - The data content of the configuration information resources is returned in a compact JSON string format.
-> - An extension ability can have zero to several configuration information resources.
+> - An extension ability can have zero to multiple configuration information resources.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core